kalepail/soroban-quest/README.md

 this repository, all the tools you'll need, and the process of getting everything working together.

-It could probably be an important resource to keep handy during all these live quests.
+It's an important resource to keep handy during all these live quests.
 Some of the most important bits you'll need to know from it:

 - Understanding what a "Gitpod workspace" even is, and how we've set it up for